 Stewards of Tomorrow

 Everything we do at the orchards is dependent on Mother Nature.
-As a 5-generation farming family, we have always been thankful for what nature provides.
-We are proud to be stewards of tomorrow.
+As a generational farming family, we have always been thankful for what nature provides.
+We are proud to be stewards of tomorrow and that’s why we went solar in 2019!

 The Chiles family has been farming in Albemarle County for over 100 years.
 We have a heritage to honor and a responsibility to the land.
 To continue to grow and prosper, we must remember our roots while embracing change and looking to the future.

-Next time you visit the Mountain Grill at Carter Mountain Orchard, glance up at the solar panels on the roof and enjoy a homemade cider donut knowing that our kitchens are “powered by the sun”!
+Next time you visit Carter Mountain Orchard and Chiles Peach Orchard, enjoy a homemade cider donut knowing that our farms are “powered by the sun”!

 There’s a lot going on behind the scenes at the orchards, especially when it comes to production.
 Our fresh fruit and veggies are grown across 1,500 acres at 9 properties throughout Albemarle County and the surrounding area.
 From our cold storage, packing house, kitchens, and retail locations, to tractors and other orchard equipment, running orchards requires a great deal of energy.